 For rotarod test, set up the rat rotating bar fatigue apparatus to a speed of 13 rpm over a 5 min period using the supporting software [1].
 Start the computer program [2] and place the rat on the rotarod rings at the same time [3-TXT].

 SCREEN to be provided by the authors: or MED: Talent setting up rotating bar fatigue apparatus to a speed of 13 rpm over a 5 min period using software.

+Answer：We have provided the SCREEN in attachment with video and summary.

 Talent at the computer starting the program.
 Video editor, if possible, show 4.4.2 and 4.4.3 as split screen to show the actions is happening at the same time, or however you find suitable.